Dokosoko-AI/dokosoko-docs/src/content/docs/guides/api-contracts.md

 ## Create the contract root

-Open **Catalog → API contracts**, create a stable contract root, and set its display identity, visibility, and lifecycle.
+Open **Docs → API contracts**, create a stable contract root, and set its display identity, visibility, and lifecycle.
 The root is mutable catalog metadata; published revisions are immutable.
+The **Add API** wizard creates this root and starts ingestion automatically for its uploaded OpenAPI file.

 ## Attach OpenAPI evidence

-Attach an exact reviewed OpenAPI source publication to the contract root.
-Then ingest a candidate.
-DokoSoko normalizes the document into a contract graph and records its operations, schemas, security, diagnostics, source lineage, processor versions, and content hash.
+Attach one fixed deployment source to the contract root, then start ingestion.
+Attaching the source does not publish or approve a candidate.
+DokoSoko acquires the current source evidence, creates an immutable reviewable candidate, and normalizes it into a contract graph with operations, schemas, security, diagnostics, source lineage, processor versions, and content hash.

 ## Review and publish